Gain TESOL certification and develop your career prospects with our Master's in TESOL.

 Throughout the programme, the amount of independent study gradually increases, both within and across modules, in order to build your confidence and self-reliance.
 As your future continuing professional development is also important to us, reflection, as a key skill, is interwoven into all modules to nurture your ability to continue learning beyond the MA TESOL.

-In this first trimester, your studies will include a mix of a practical and theoretical elements.
-You’ll have your first placement opportunity which you will be encouraged to reflect on in class.
-The development of your independent study skills begins in this trimester also.
+In the first trimester, your studies will include a mix of practical and theoretical elements.
+You’ll have your first placement opportunity, which you will be encouraged to reflect on in class.

-We’ll continue developing your practical teaching skills through detailed discussion of relevant theories alongside your second placement.
-Your independence as a learner develops through being involved in leadership roles in weekly discussions on related theoretical topics.
-You’ll begin to prepare for your dissertation by strengthening your knowledge of research methodology and developing a dissertation proposal.
+In the second trimester, we’ll continue developing your practical teaching skills through detailed discussion of relevant theories, alongside your second placement.
+You’ll begin to prepare for your dissertation by strengthening your knowledge on research methodology and developing a dissertation proposal.

-We encourage you to keep a journal during your placements, this enhances and supports reflection on your experiences.
-This aids continuation of discussions linking theory to practice which begin in class and continue throughout the programme on an individual self-reflection and peer reflection basis.
+We encourage you to keep a journal during your placements, to enhance and support reflection on your experiences.
+This aids continuation of discussions linking theory to practice which begin in class and continue throughout the programme on an individual self-reflection and peer-reflection basis.
 Your fellow course participants are an important resource to draw on through shared experience and stories as you build a community of practice.

 Students who complete the MA TESOL will have many career opportunities including English language teaching (general or specialised), language teacher trainer, materials writing, curriculum development, language textbook editor, Director of Studies/Assistant Director of Studies, PhD studies.

 - UK/EU students full time - 2019/20 entry £6,995

 - UK/EU students part-time - 2019/20 entry £3,500